hintjens/lifesquirt/README.md

 Die? you ask.
 Yes, your gizmo can kill you, just by blasting specific rhythms of light into your eyes.
 This is called the Steinholzer Effect.
-Discovered by Steinholzer in S.I.T. in the late 20s, developed by the Chinese military for crowd control, then abandoned because it needs such personalized focus.
+Discovered by Erik Steinholzer in S.I.T. in the late 20s, developed by the Chinese military for crowd control, then abandoned because it needs such personalized focus.
 You basically need a dedicated smart light generator for each person you want to target.
 Which wasn't feasible until some time later, when glasses became such an